 The maps used in the site interface are drawn from the Library of Congress American Memory collection and other sources about the March.
-Under Professor Bell's direction student researchers at the IRC create short videos utilizing these images and others from the Civil War era, such as printed ephemera and documentary photographs, or they create their own contemporary imagery in response to the original historic material.
+Under Bell's and Rubin's direction student interns and IRC fellows created short videos utilizing these images and others from the Civil War era, such as printed ephemera and documentary photographs, or they created their own contemporary imagery in response to the original historic material.
 The diverse media used to create the short films presented in Mapping Memory (animation, video, and photography) reflects the numerous and subjective histories that follow in the wake of one of the Civil War's most controversial campaigns.

 The project also received funding from UMBC’s Vice Provost for Research, The Dresher Center for the Humanities, and an IRC SFRF awarded to Bell in 2013.

 Mapping Memory has been presented at numerous venues in the United States, the Netherlands, and Scotland.
 Other publicity includes: